lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Introduction
 ============

-This tutorial demonstrates
+This tutorial demonstrates a functionality of the Portal aspect for user-uploaded tables and their use in queries for DP0.3 (postgres only, not qserve, so not available for DP0.2 yet)

-More information about the LSST DDFs can be found on the `LSST DDF webpage <https://www.lsst.org/scientists/survey-design/ddf>`_ and in Section 2.6 of the Survey Cadence Optimization Committee's Phase 2 Recommendations report (`PSTN-055 <https://pstn-055.lsst.io/>`_).
+How to make weblinks: `LSST DDF webpage <https://www.lsst.org/scientists/survey-design/ddf>`_ and in Section 2.6 of the Survey Cadence Optimization Committee's Phase 2 Recommendations report (`PSTN-055 <https://pstn-055.lsst.io/>`_).
-Note that DP0.2 did not include DDF observations, so the ability to explore science with a DDF-like cadence is unique to the DP0.3 simulation.

 This tutorial assumes the successful completion of the beginner-level DP0.3 Portal tutorials, and uses the Astronomy Data Query Language (ADQL), which is similar to SQL (Structured Query Language).